See the Cases the Advocate Supports!

 These are the cases the Advocate is supporting right now all across Canada.

-In the case of Zaki v University of Manitoba, the Advocate is supporting a medical student who was expelled from the College of Medicine because when other students anonymously complained about him sharing his beliefs on social media, he refused to recant those beliefs.
+In the case of Zaki v University of Manitoba, the Advocate is supporting Rafael Zaki, a medical student who was expelled the first time from the College of Medicine because when other students anonymously complained about him sharing his beliefs on social media, he refused to recant those beliefs.
+Zaki then went to court and won and the matter was sent back for a new university hearing.
+Zaki is now back in court after being expelled again.
+Mr. Zaki alleges in his new court documents that the committee that expelled him for the second time misrepresented what happened at his university hearing and expelled him on the basis of that misrepresentation.